ERC-8054/ERC-8054/README.md

 ## Security Considerations

 - Approvals: Do not assume approvals migrate, wallets and dApps must re-approve.
-- Non-standard tokens (Rebase/fee-on-transfer): Fork semantics at a block may not capture dynamic mechanics, auditors should review source token behavior.
+- Non-standard tokens (Rebase/fee-on-transfer): Fork semantics may not capture dynamic mechanics, auditors should review source token behavior.
 - Decimals: Forked token decimals must match source token decimals to avoid balance inconsistency.
 - Forking the future: While supplying a checkpoint nonce in the future is possible, it is not recommended as it may lead to unexpected behavior.